HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 #### Data download reason #2: Performing analysis

 To show that people live outside of train service areas, the cartographer used a GIS function called a **buffer**.
 Buffers measure distance outwards from a location.
-In this map, a ten-minute walking distance buffer is applied around all of the train stop locations, so the cartographer can accentuate populated areas where people need services.
+In the example map, a ten-minute walking distance buffer is applied around all of the train stop locations, so the cartographer can accentuate populated areas where people need services.
 ![Graphic demonstrating buffer concept](media/4.png) _From [ArcGIS docs about buffers](https://desktop.arcgis.com/en/arcmap/10.3/tools/analysis-toolbox/buffer.htm)._